AlbertMietus/MESS/SystemEngineering/AgileSIA/demo/H1-needs.rst

    :tags: Bumper
    :project: AgileSIA

-   As it is a Muscle Car, it should impress mostly ordinary people.
+   As it is a Muscle Car, it should impress ordinary people.
 They generally like *bling-bling*, shiny stuff.
 So the car will have a lot of chrome.
-We mandate this for the bumper too.
+We mandate this for the bumper as well.

 .. req:: We are in a hurry
    :ID: BUMPER_April1